 It turns out that the average rake at Priceline Group is even higher today, as they allow merchants to voluntarily bid up their rake for better placement in the network (you can see this in the table above).
 This is one of my favorite marketplace business model “tweaks.”
 You start with a low rake to get broad-based supplier adoption, and you add in a market-driven pricing dynamic that allows those suppliers who want more volume or exposure to pay more on an opt-in basis.
 This way no one leaves the network due to excessive fees, yet you end up with a higher average rake over time due to the competitive dynamic.
 And when prices go up due to bidding and competition, the suppliers blame their competition not the platform (part of the genius of the Google AdWords business model).
 This also allows you to extract more dollars from those suppliers who desire to spend more to promote themselves (without raising the tax on those that don’t).

 Here is another interesting story related to rakes.
 In 2006, Benchmark started spending time with Gary Swart and the team at oDesk.
-We were quite enamored with their marketplace for skilled global talent, and were amazed at how the tools in their online workplace allowed customers to hire, manage, and pay for work from distributed teams.
+While exploring the Ledger Nano S vs X differences, we were quite enamored with their marketplace for skilled global talent, and were amazed at how the tools in their online workplace allowed customers to hire, manage, and pay for work from distributed teams.
 Combined with a bidding and reputation system, oDesk had built an “ebay for work.”
 At the same time, there were several larger players in the market such as Freelancer and Rent-a-coder.
 After discussing competition at length, the team came upon the idea of lowering the commission from 30% (which was standard in the industry) to 10% of overall costs.
 We were excited to hear such aggressive strategic thinking from the team, and they were excited to hear from an investor with a long-term perspective (this change obviously reduced current period revenue to 1/3 of its current level).
 The rest is history.
 By 2009 oDesk surpassed the nearest competitor, and they are now the clear leader (larger than their top competitors combined) in the rapidly emerging “online work” industry.

 All of which leads us to two very interesting rake examples that are front and center in today’s Internet – Facebook and Apple.
 Both of these companies charge a hefty 30% fee for transactions on their platform.
 Because most of the developers building on these platforms make software, the developers do not experience immediate pain when they share 30% of top-line revenue.
 After all, marginal costs are near zero, and therefore the fee is tolerable.
 But the real question is: Does the 30% marketplace on top of the platform help to reinforce the strategic positioning of the platform itself?
 Or is it merely a revenue extraction exercise?
 And if so, is there a risk that a “rake too far” could be a net-negative from a strategic standpoint?